HemantGupta04/ShapeIt/README.md

 ## Getting Started

-To get started with ShareIt:
+To get started with ShapeIt:

-1. Sign up for an account on ShareIt.
+1. Sign up for an account on ShapeIt.
-2. Upload your files or create a new folder.
+2. Take a test and understand youself.<br>
-3. Invite collaborators by sharing the link or sending invitations via email.
+3. As per the test watch recommended movies.
-4. Start collaborating in real-time!
+4. Start collaborating in real-time and take advice!

 ## Security